William B. Caldwell III: Vietnam War

-Five months after the birth of his last child, the newly appointed Colonel Caldwell reported for duty in Vietnam from 1967–8 initially as commander of the 1st Brigade, 1st Infantry Division.
+Five months after the birth of his last child, the newly appointed Colonel Caldwell reported for duty in Vietnam from 1967 to 1968 initially as commander of the 1st Brigade, 1st Infantry Division.

 On February 24, 1967, Caldwell learned that his brigade was under heavy assault near Ap Gu and flew to the combat zone.
 He initially directed fire from the air; after his helicopter landed in a non-secure area, Caldwell directed the counter-assault from the ground with his troops.
 Because of his actions that day, he was awarded his third Silver Star for gallantry in action against a hostile force.
 The citation partly read, "Although continuously exposed to intensive hostile fire...
 Through superb planning and tireless supervision...
 With complete disregard for his personal safety...
 His presence in the areas of heaviest conflict greatly inspired his men and they soon routed the large insurgent force."
 For his heroism that day, Caldwell also received the Distinguished Flying Cross.

 From September 1967 to January 1968, Caldwell served as a senior military advisor at the Civil Operations Development Center, III Corps.
 In this capacity, he oversaw the training and equipping of the South Vietnamese paramilitary forces.
 While not exercising command and control of RVN forces, he was present during many battles advising RVN commanders on tactics.